surafel-dem/ai-chatbot-langgraph/frontend/docs/APP_OVERVIEW.md

   - Creates the chat if missing (with title via `generateTitleFromUserMessage`)
   - Saves the user message, starts a stream record, streams AI output using AI SDK
   - Tools available for non-reasoning model: `getWeather`, `createDocument`, `updateDocument`, `requestSuggestions`
+  - Credits (feature-flagged):
+    - Guests: a readable `anonymous-session` cookie tracks `remainingCredits` (default 10/day in prod).
+Each send deducts a base model cost (chat-model=1, reasoning=2).
+At 0, requests are blocked with a CTA to sign in.
+Cookie resets daily.
+    - Registered users: Convex credits are reserved before streaming and finalized after streaming, using base model cost + per-tool fixed costs.
+Reservation is released on error/timeout.
   - On finish, saves generated assistant messages and completes stream
   - DELETE supports chat deletion with ownership checks